본문 바로가기

 Multiple MOUs to Be Signed...
 Meeting with Korean Community Also Planned

-President Lee Jaemyung will make a state visit to China at the invitation of Chinese President Xi Jinping from January 4 to 7 next year, for a total of four days and three nights.
+President Lee Jaemyung will make a state visit to China from January 4 to 7 next year at the invitation of Chinese President Xi Jinping.

 President Lee to Make State Visit to China from Jan 4-7...
 Summit with Xi Jinping Scheduled Yonhap News

-Kang Yujeong, spokesperson for the Blue House, announced at a briefing at the Chunchugwan Press Center on the afternoon of the 30th, "President Lee will carry out official events in Beijing from January 4 to 6, including a summit meeting and a state banquet with President Xi, and will visit Shanghai from the 6th to the 7th."
-This will be President Lee's first visit to China since taking office, and his second summit with President Xi, following their meeting on November 1 last month during the Asia-Pacific Economic Cooperation (APEC) Summit in Gyeongju.
+Kang Yujeong, spokesperson for the Blue House, announced at a briefing held at the Blue House Chunchugwan on the afternoon of the 30th, "President Lee will carry out official engagements in Beijing from January 4 to 6, including a summit meeting and state banquet with President Xi, and will visit Shanghai from the 6th to the 7th."
+This will be President Lee's first visit to China since taking office, and his second summit meeting with President Xi following their meeting on November 1 last month during the Asia-Pacific Economic Cooperation (APEC) summit in Gyeongju.

-Regarding the upcoming visit, spokesperson Kang explained, "The two leaders will meet again just over two months after the Gyeongju APEC Summit to further solidify the comprehensive restoration of the Korea-China strategic cooperative partnership.
-They will also discuss concrete measures to achieve tangible results that benefit the people of both countries, such as supply chains, investment, the digital economy, responses to transnational crime, and the environment."
+Regarding this visit to China, Spokesperson Kang explained, "The two leaders will meet again just over two months after the Gyeongju APEC summit to solidify the comprehensive restoration of the Korea-China strategic cooperative partnership.
+They will also discuss measures to achieve tangible outcomes that will substantively benefit the peoples of both countries, including supply chains, investment, the digital economy, responses to transnational crime, and the environment."

-Regarding the possibility of a K-pop performance, spokesperson Kang said, "The Blue House has never officially announced any cultural performances related to China as part of the schedule," adding, "The detailed itinerary is still being coordinated with China, and National Security Advisor Wi Sunglak will give a briefing on January 2."
+When asked about the possibility of a K-pop performance, Spokesperson Kang said, "The Blue House has never officially included a China-related cultural performance in the schedule," and added, "The detailed itinerary is still being coordinated with China, and National Security Office Director Wi Sunglak will provide a briefing on January 2."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.